NickvanDyke/opencode.nvim/README.md

 | `messages_last`           | Jump to the last message in the session                  |
 | `agent_cycle`             | Cycle the selected agent                                 |

-> Supports *all* commands — these are just the most useful ones
+> Supports *all* commands — these are just the most useful ones.

 ### 💻 Toggle — `require("opencode").toggle()`